GoogleCloudPlatform/click-to-deploy-solutions/gke-standard-nginx/README.md

 ## Cleaning up your environment

-Run the command below on Cloud Shell to destroy the resources.
+Run the command below on Cloud Shell to delete the resources.

 ```bash
 gcloud builds submit . --config cloudbuild_destroy.yaml